-Cut the chicken breasts into even-sized pieces and pound them lightly until they are evenly thick.
-Season the chicken with salt and pepper on both sides.
+Prep the chicken breasts: Pound the chicken until they are evenly thick.
+Season with salt and pepper on both sides.
 Dredge them in all-purpose flour and shake off the excess.

-For the sauce, add the Marsala wine and cook on medium heat until it reduces by half.
+Cook the Marsala sauce: Add the Marsala wine and cook until it reduces by half.
 Add the chicken broth and the heavy cream and cook for 5 minutes.

 Tips to make the best recipe

-- While Marsala is a must-ingredient for this dish, substitute it with the same amount of chicken stock if you don’t want to use wine or alcohol.
+- Make it alcohol-free: While Marsala is a must-ingredient for this dish, substitute it with the same amount of chicken stock if you don’t want to use wine or alcohol.

-- To prevent the cream from curdling and becoming grainy, add it to the wine only when it has been reduced by half.
+- Slowly add the cream: To prevent the cream from curdling and becoming grainy, add it to the wine only when it has been reduced by half.

-- Don’t forget to shake off the excess flour from the chicken breast.
+- Shake off the flour: Don’t forget to shake off the excess flour from the chicken breast.
 Otherwise, the sauce will turn out to be too thick.

-- Be patient when cooking the mushrooms.
+- Cook the mushrooms slowly: Be patient when cooking the mushrooms.
 Wait until all the liquid in the mushrooms cooks off and they get nicely caramelized.

 What to serve with this dish

 To store.
-Place leftovers in an airtight container and store it in the fridge for up to four days.
+Place leftovers in an airtight container and store them in the fridge for up to four days.

 Frequently asked questions